Societas Europaea

-As of April 2018, more than 3,000 registrations have been reported, including the following nine components (18%) of the Euro Stoxx 50 stock market index of leading eurozone companies (excluding the SE designation): Airbus, Allianz, BASF, E.ON, Fresenius, LVMH Moët Hennessy Louis Vuitton (and its parent company Dior), SAP, Schneider Electric and Unibail-Rodamco-Westfield.
+As of April 2018, more than 3,000 registrations had been reported.
+Several of the Euro Stoxx 50 stock market index of leading eurozone companies have been registered as SE: Airbus, Allianz, BASF, E.ON, Fresenius, LVMH Moët Hennessy Louis Vuitton (and its subsidiary Dior), SAP, Schneider Electric, TotalEnergies, Unibail-Rodamco-Westfield and Vonovia.

 National law continues to supplement the basic rules in the Regulation on formation and mergers.
 The European Company Regulation is complemented by an Employee Involvement Directive which manages the rules for participation by employees on the company's board of directors.
 There is also a statute allowing European Cooperative Societies.

-Main provisions

 Formation

-The statute provides four ways of forming a European limited company:
+The statute provides five ways of forming a European limited company: